joshtynjala/actionscript-3.0-developers-guide/internationalizing-applications/internationalizing-applications/basics-of-internationalizing-applications.md

 rules, number and date formats, and more) without the need for redesign or recompilation.
 This process can be divided into two sets of activities: enablement and localization.
-Internationalization is sometimes known as _world-readiness_ , and sometimes abbreviated as _I18n_ . _“Internationalization is what engineers do.”_
+Internationalization is sometimes known as _world-readiness_ , and sometimes abbreviated as _I18n_ . _"Internationalization is what engineers do."_

 Localization
 A process of adapting a product or service to a particular language, culture, and desired local appearance.
 Localization is sometimes abbreviated as _L10n_ .
-_“Localization is what translators do.”_
+_"Localization is what translators do."_

 Culturization
 An engineering process for developing or adapting specific features for the